mvousden/psap/doc/source/implementation.rst

 arbitrary case.
 Doing it properly would take longer than the total amount of time I have to spend on this project.
 The context of the file has access to a single variable: ``Problem problem``, whose elements can be freely populated.
-The rest of PSAP expects the problem definition file to define:
+PSAP expects the problem definition file to define:

- - ``APPLICATION_SIZE`` using the C preprocessor, with a natural number equal to the number of application nodes.

- - ``HARDWARE_SIZE`` using the C preprocessor, with a natural number equal to the number of hardware nodes.

- - A free function ``void populate_problem(Problem& problem)``, which
-   populates:

-   - ``problem.nodeAs`` with shared pointers to application nodes created on the heap, with appropriate definitions for the ``index`` and ``name`` fields.
+ - ``problem.nodeAs`` with shared pointers to application nodes, with appropriate definitions for the ``index`` and ``name`` fields.
 The ``contents`` field is expected to remain empty; this field is populated by the simulated annealing initialiser.

-   - ``problem.nodeHs`` with shared pointers to hardware nodes created on the heap, with appropriate definitions for the ``neighbours`` and ``name`` fields.
+ - ``problem.nodeHs`` with shared pointers to hardware nodes, with appropriate definitions for the ``neighbours`` and ``name`` fields.
 The ``location`` field is expected to remain empty; this field is populated by the simulated annealing initialiser.

  - ``problem.pMax`` with a value limiting the number of application nodes that can be placed on hardware nodes.

  - ``problem.edgeCacheH`` elements with weights of nodes that are adjacent in the hardware graph.
 Prior to the problem definition, PSAP initialises all matrix elements with value ``std::numeric_limits<float>::max``, aside from the diagonal elements which are initialised to zero.

-The integrity of the data structure (i.e. whether the indeces in arrays line up with the nodes they refer to, whether lengths in the edge cache are non-negative, or whether the names of nodes are unique) is not checked.
+The integrity of the data structure (i.e. whether the indeces in vectors line up with the nodes they refer to, whether lengths in the edge cache are non-negative, or whether the names of nodes are unique) is not checked.
 The onus is on the author of the problem definition file to do this, again, because I wish to save time.